Analysis of Key Voter Law Cases

 The county then sent notices asking the voters to confirm their address.
 If the voters did not respond to the notice, re-register to vote, or did not vote within the next four years, the county removed them from the voter polls.

 The National Voter Registration Act (52 U.S. Code, Section 20507) gives states the power to administer voter registration in their respective states.
 Accordingly, states have different requirements when it comes to voting registration procedures.
-As of 2019, 21 states and the District of Colombia allow same-day registration on election day.
+As of 2023, 22 states, such as Virginia, Connecticut, and the District of Columbia allow same-day registration for eligible voters on election day.

 Voter Disenfranchisement Cases